Mandaloun: History

 Before returning from exile, Fakhr al-Din appealed for a long list of artisans at the court of the Medici but only four came to Lebanon.
-The artisans who arrived in 1631 counted Cioli, a sculptor and Fagni an engineer.
+The artisans who arrived in 1631 included Cioli, a sculptor, and Fagni an engineer.
 These artisans who introduced elements of Italian architecture, including the bifora had to leave Lebanon precipitately in 1633 when Fakhr al-Din was deposed.
 One of the earliest known monuments to hold a variant of the bifore which would be known locally as mandaloun was Burj al-Kashaf, a watch tower built by Fakhr al-Din at the outskirts of the walled city of Beirut; the tower was destroyed in 1870.